Skip to main content

 ];

-Note that we are using loadChildren() and import the module as part of the route definition.
-This means that the module will be loaded only when the appropriate route is active.
+We’re using loadChildren() and importing the module inline as part of the route definition.
+The module only loads when that route becomes active.

 import { FibonacciComponent } from './fibonacci/fibonacci.component';